-A recipient or F– cell possessing one strand of the F-plasmid from the donor cell refers as “Transconjugant”.
-The transfer mechanism of conjugation occurs between the known species or intraspecific.
+A recipient or F– cell takes one strand of the F-plasmid from the donor cell and becomes “Transconjugant”.
+The transfer mechanism in bacterial conjugation occurs between the known or intraspecific species.
 Some bacteria possess promiscuous plasmid that allows genetic exchange within the unrelated species.

-It also refers as Fertility factor, which is a combination of three elements like:
+It also refers to the fertility factor, which is the combination of three elements:

-Loci gene: A fertility plasmid comprises of mainly two loci, namely tra and trb gene.
-A transacting or tra gene contains the genome DNA that encodes for the proteins that form a channel for the DNA transfer.
-Trb gene encodes the proteins that are involved in processes like:
+- Loci gene: A fertility plasmid comprises mainly two loci, namely tra and trb genes.
+A transacting or tra gene contains the genome DNA, which encodes the proteins forming a channel for transferring DNA.
+Trb gene encodes the proteins associated with the processes like:

-- Cell to cell contact: Encodes protein that helps in the formation of pili around the cell.
+- Cell to cell contact: Encodes protein that helps in forming pili around the cell.

-- Cell attachment: Encodes protein that helps in the attachment of donor bacterium to the recipient bacterium.
+- Cell attachment: Encodes protein that helps in the binding of donor bacterium to the recipient bacterium.

 - Transfer: Encodes protein that initiates the exchange of chromosomal DNA.

-OriT: It is an acronym of a term named as Origin of transfer.
-OriT functions as an active site for the migration of chromosomal DNA from a donor bacterium to a recipient bacterium.
+- OriT: It is an acronym of Origin of transfer.
+OriT functions as an active site during the migration of chromosomal DNA from a donor bacterium to a recipient bacterium.

 Mechanism of Bacterial Conjugation